-A multifunctional AAA ATPase, p97, is involved in cellular processes such as membrane fusion (Rabouille et al., 1998, Hetzer et al., 2001) and extraction of proteins from the endoplasmic reticulum for cytoplasmic degradation (Ye et al., 2001, Jarosch et al., 2002).
+A multifunctional AAA ATPase, p97, is involved in cellular processes such as membrane fusion (Hetzer et al., 2001; Rabouille et al., 1998) and extraction of proteins from the endoplasmic reticulum for cytoplasmic degradation (Jarosch et al., 2002; Ye et al., 2001).
 Each subunit of the hexameric p97 contains two AAA domains (N-terminal D1 and C-terminal D2) and a flexible N-domain (Huyton et al., 2003).
 Its conformational changes during the ATPase cycle have been studied using cryo-EM and single-particle analysis in the presence of analogues of ATP hydrolysis products (Rouiller et al., 2002).
-It has been suggested that the relative positioning of the ring-shaped D1 and D2 domains changes and the N-domain moves in a direction perpendicular to the ring planes.
-We sought to prepare 2D crystals of p97 on Ni-NTA-containing lipid bilayers using a p97 with His-tag at the N-terminus of each subunit.
+It has been suggested that the relative positioning of the ringshaped D1 and D2 domains changes and the N-domain moves in a direction perpendicular to the ring planes.
+We sought to prepare 2D crystals of p97 on Ni-NTA-containing lipid bilayers using a p97 with His-tag at the Nterminus of each subunit.
 It did not form crystals at neutral pH, but formed a crystal at acidic pH.
-Interestingly, p97 placed in an end-up orientation showed fluctuations in the height even in the absence of nucleotides (Fig. 10), suggesting that the N-domain assumes two conformations in equilibrium (unpublished).
+Interestingly, p97 placed in an end-up orientation showed fluctuations in the height even in the absence of nucleotides (Fig. 20.10), suggesting that the N-domain assumes two conformations in equilibrium.
 This conformational equilibrium probably shifts to one of the two states depending on the intermediate in the ATPase cycle, which is likely a process needed to extract proteins from the endoplasmic reticulum.

-Figure 10.
-High speed AFM images of two-dimensional crystal of p97 having his-tag at the N-terminus, which was formed on Ni-NTA containing highly fluidic lipid bilayer.
+Figure 20.10 High-speed AFM images of two-dimensional crystal of p97 having Histag at the N-terminus, which was formed on Ni-NTA-containing highly fluidic lipid bilayer.
 The crystal was formed under acidic pH (pH 5.6).
 The height of p97 fluctuates relative to other molecules in the crystal (arrowheads).
-Successive images were obtained at an imaging rate of 0.5 s/frame with 256×256 pixels.
+Successive images were obtained at an imaging rate of 0.5 s/frame with $256 \times 256$ pixels.